isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/content-playback-options/closed-captions-set-up/closed-caption-visibility-control/t-psdk-android-2.7-closed-caption-track-allow-user-to-change.md

 uuid: 043dc492-1dd4-4b7f-8541-d60a1d3d7c4a
 ---

-# Allow users to change the caption track{#allow-users-to-change-the-caption-track}
+# Allow users to change the caption track {#allow-users-to-change-the-caption-track}

 This procedure is an example of how to create a button that allows a user to select a closed caption track.